BethanyJep/globalai-interact-with-llms/lab/GitHub Models Workshop Instructions/02_Text_Generation.md

 ![alt text](image-8.png)

 1. On the model selector section, on the left-hand navigation, and click select **OpenAI GPT-4o-mini.**
-2. In the Chat playground, find the text box labeled _"Type user query here."_
+2. In the playground, find the text box labeled _"Type your prompt...."_
-3. From the prompt examples below, click the "T" (e.g., ``here is a sample prompt``) which will automatically input for you at the current cursor location, with one click.
+3. Type or copy in your prompt to the text box.
 4. After adding your prompt, locate the Paper Plane icon, usually positioned next to the input box.
-Click on the Paper Plane icon to submit your text to the model deployment.
+Click Enter or on the Paper Plane icon to submit your text to the model deployment.
 5. After sending your query, wait a moment for the model to process and respond.
 The response will appear in the chat window below your input.

 Here are some examples to try, but get creative with your own prompts and see what happens!